SirPuck/runtime-spoilage-library/README.md

 ---@field conditional_random_results?
 RslConditionalRandomResults
 ---@field conditional_results?
 RslConditionalResults
 ```
-And here is an exemple you can copy paste and modify directly :
+And here is an example you can copy paste and modify directly :

 ```lua